-1. Loud clicking noises when turning
+1. Loud clicking noises when turning or accelerating

-2. Grease on edge of tire
+2. Grease on edge of the tire

-3. Excessive vibration when driving
+3. Excessive vibration while driving

 Excessive vibrations while driving is another symptom of a bad CV axle.
 If a CV joint or axle shaft is damaged in any way that affects its balance while rotating, it will cause the shaft to vibrate excessively while operating the vehicle.
 The vibrations may oscillate, or become more pronounced as vehicle speed increases.
 Excessive vibration from failing CV shafts can interfere with handling and ride characteristics, and the overall safety and comfort of the vehicle.
 Usually, the CV axle will need to be replaced if it is damaged enough to cause vibrations.

 CV axles serve as the final link between the engine and the wheels.
 They serve the important function of transferring the torque from the drivetrain to the vehicle’s wheels in order to move the vehicle.
 If you suspect that one or more of your CV axle shafts may be having a problem, contact a technician to inspect the vehicle.
 They will be able to replace the CV axle for you and make any other repairs as needed.

 The most popular service booked by readers of this article is Vehicle Drivetrain Inspection.
 Once the problem has been diagnosed, you will be provided with an upfront quote for the recommended fix and receive $20.00 off as a credit towards the repair.
 YourMechanic’s technicians bring the dealership to you by performing this job at your home or office 7-days a week between 7AM-9PM.
 We currently cover over 2,000 cities and have 100k+ 5-star reviews...
 LEARN MORESEE PRICING & SCHEDULING